zmtomorrow/ParallelNeLLoC/README.md

 This version significantly improves the compression and decompression speed.

 ### Updates:
-1. We change the Arithmetic coding to ANS coding
+1. We change the Arithmetic coding to ANS coding.
 2. We propose ShearLoC, which has more efficient memory access.

 *Note: The corresponding ArXiv paper will be updated on 2022-06-28.*